-If you’re repurposing your road bike or mountain bike to ride to the office, you may want to consider swapping pedals from clipless to a flat pedal option, especially if your ride is short.
+If you’re repurposing your road bike or mountain bike to ride to the office, you may want to consider swapping pedals from a clipless to a flat pedal option, especially if your ride is short.

-BEST ACCESSORY: Buff
+BEST ACCESSORY: BUFF Original

-We love buffs for how they can instantly make a chilly ride feel warmer by protecting your head, neck and face.
+We love buffs for how they can instantly make a chilly ride feel warmer by protecting your head, neck, and face.
 But a buff isn’t just a critical under-helmet implement for many months of the year, it’s also now doubly useful since if you forgot your mask at home or the office, or it’s simply tucked way into your backpack, you can pull a buff up as a quick mask solution when running errands after work.
 They can also be used for taming helmet hair in a pinch.

 CONS: Soggy when wet

-Buyer’s Guide for Commuter Accessories
+Buyers Guide for Commuter Accessories

-Think about your daily usage.
 If you ride to work every single day, it’s worth spending a bit more time and money streamlining your riding setup to make your ride easier and more comfortable.
 If you only ride to work occasionally, you can likely get away without a specific bike commuter-friendly backpack, though some gear like a sturdy bike lock is non-negotiable.

-Consider where you’re riding.
 If you’re doing a longer or harder ride to get to the office, you may want to streamline your accessories with a focus on saving weight and wearing cycling gear that’s more cycling-specific, then changing at the office.
 If you’re doing a short commuter by bike, you can likely use a heavier bike that allows you to carry all of your gear comfortably.
 And if you’re doing a half-and-half commute where you take a train or bus partway, commuter accessories that are just as useful when walking are great options.

-Focus on safety.
 We included plenty of safety-focused accessories in this roundup because prioritizing safety on your commute is key.
 That means a helmet, reflective gear, appropriate lights, and even clothing that won’t get caught in your chain as you pedal!